-Due to Covid-19, Cascade Lake Park is one of the few swimming spots open for Summer 2020 in the Rochester area.
 The beach is surrounded by a fence but there is no lifeguard on duty.
 Remember to bring appropriate life jackets or puddle jumpers and plan to keep a close eye on your kids while swimming.
 Eventually, there will be a place to launch your non-gasoline powered boats, but for now, you can get out on your kayak from the beach.

 Just outside of the beach area, there is a water pump to get the sand off your feet, it has a fun water-play feature too!